microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 This document covers the current design thinking around inverse changes.

+Some terminology:
+While the terms "client" and "peer" can often be used interchangeably, this document deliberately uses "client" to refer to the issuer of a change, and "peer" to refer to the receiver of a change.
+While all clients are ultimately peers and vice-versa, this distinction helps us differentiate work that is done before a change is sent to the Fluid service (which we refer to as "client work") and work is done after a change is received from the Fluid service (which we refer to as "peer work").

 ## What are Inverse Changes?

 > An inverse change is a change that is meant to undo the effect of a prior change.